Curriculum

 Major Games

+Students at Bayswater North Primary School have the opportunity to compete in a number of major game units during their class time throughout the year.
+These includes games such as Soccer, Indoor Hockey, European Handball, Basketball, Tennis and AFL.
 These units are often taught using a format known as SEPEP, which stands for Sport Education in Physical Education Program.
 This format places the responsibility on learning and organisation on the students.
 Through teacher facilitation, students are taught how to organise, manage, referee and score their own sporting tournament, conducted in a round robin format.

 Interschool Sport